Patrick Kearney (playwright): Biography

-Theodore Dreiser and Horace Liveright chose Kearney to write the stage adaption of Dreiser's novel An American Tragedy and Kearney did so.
+Theodore Dreiser and Horace Liveright chose Kearney to write the stage adaption of Dreiser's novel An American Tragedy, and Kearney did so.
 The play (of the same title), featuring Morgan Farley and Miriam Hopkins, had a successful run on Broadway at the Longacre Theatre in the 1926–1927 season.
 In 1927, the play initiated Los Angeles's legitimate theatre scene as the premier production of Wilkes' Vine Street Theatre (now the Ricardo Montalbán Theatre).
 An American Tragedy had a Broadway revival in 1931 at the Waldorf Theatre.

-Kearney's play of An American Tragedy was adapted into the 1951 film A Place in the Sun starring Elizabeth Taylor and Montgomery Clift, according to a screen credit acknowledging the play as a source.
+Kearney's play of An American Tragedy was adapted (not by Kearney) into the 1951 film A Place in the Sun starring Elizabeth Taylor and Montgomery Clift, according to a screen credit acknowledging the play as a source.
 Elizabeth Coons and Deirdre Kearney Rose, Patrick Kearney's widow and daughter, filed a 1959 lawsuit against Paramount Pictures requesting an injunction restraining the distribution of the film.
-Paramount countered that, the onscreen credit notwithstanding, the film was based solely on Dreiser's novel.
+Paramount countered that, the onscreen credit notwithstanding, the film was based solely on Dreiser's novel. (the disposition of the lawsuit is not available).
 The film won the 1951 Academy Award for Best Adapted Screenplay.